Spacial/csstuff/README.md

 - [Face Aging using Conditional GANs with Keras implementation](https://iq.opengenus.org/face-aging-cgan-keras/)
 - [A 2019 Guide to Speech Synthesis with Deep Learning](https://heartbeat.fritz.ai/a-2019-guide-to-speech-synthesis-with-deep-learning-630afcafb9dd)
 - [DeepPrivacy](https://arxiv.org/abs/1909.04538): A Generative Adversarial Network for Face Anonymization
+- [Image Deduplicator](https://idealo.github.io/imagededup/): [imagededup](https://github.com/idealo/imagededup) is a python package that simplifies the task of finding exact and near duplicates in an image collection.

 ### Computer Vision